braycarlson/alphares/README.md

 * Under **Assets**, click "alphares.exe"
 * Move it to an accessible location (i.e., Documents, Desktop, etc.)

+## Suspicious File or Virus
+* You can view the scan of the latest release from VirusTotal [here](https://www.virustotal.com/gui/file/bde5ea88d838064b292ffe7652267aff27cec538b49e389ae2bcd75aca1c7c33/detection).
+* Chrome or Firefox might detect it as suspicious, because I have released a new version.
+However, as more people download it, then the warning should disappear.
+You should still be able to download the file.
+* Windows Defender will flag software from unknown sources, small developers or without a certificate, so there are often false positives.
+The solution to this is to purchase a certificate from a Certificate Authority, but this can be expensive for a small developer.
+Read more [here](https://stackoverflow.com/questions/252226/signing-a-windows-exe-file).
+As a workaround, I can "self-sign" the software, however, this will lead to Windows SmartScreen warning you about running the file.
+* Windows SmartScreen will state that: "Microsoft Defender SmartScreen prevented an unrecognized app from starting.
+Running this app might put your PC at risk".
+However, if you press "More Info", then you will be able to run the program by pressing "Run anyway".
+I hope as more people download it, then the program will become more trusted and Microsoft will no longer flag it.
+* **If you do not feel safe, then please do not download the file.
+Alternatively, if you have experience in software, then you can review the code or compile it yourself by running:** `make && alphares.exe`.

 ## How to use
 * Open the "alphares" executable
 * Change the `Width` and `Height` to a desired resolution